Congratulations are in order for several local first responders as they have recently been promoted.

 Blosser will continue to serve as the “top” chief.

 In other news, Lt.
-Jeff Corkhill, our local liaison between the Lee County LEOs and our little island, will from hence forth be called Capt.
+Jeff Corkhill, our local liaison between the Lee County law enforcement officers and our little island, will from hence forth be called Capt.
 Jeff Corkhill as he was promoted over the summer.
 He also received a “life achievement” honor for 20 or more years of service.
 He is pictured with Sheriff Carmine Marceno.